Atbox/legal/README.md

 * Download the latest release [Here →](https://github.com/Atbox/legal/releases)

 # How to see the changes? #
-We will **ALWAYS** notify Atbox users when we release an legal update.
-We notify you by email and a notice on website.
+We will **ALWAYS** notify Atbox users when we release legal updates.
+We'll notify you via email and a notice on website.

-*But* There are even more ways to follow up:
+There are *even more ways* to follow up:
 * You can see every little changes of files [Here →](https://github.com/Atbox/legal/commits/master)
 * You can [watch](https://github.com/Atbox/legal/subscription) this repository to get noticed when anything changes.
 * You can follow [this RSS feed](https://github.com/Atbox/legal/releases.atom) to see the latest updates.